balderdashy/sails-docs/concepts/Views/ViewEngines.md

 To use a different view engine, you should use npm to install it in your project, then set `sails.config.views.engine` in [`config/views.js`](http://sailsjs.org/documentation/anatomy/myApp/config/views.js.html).

-For example, to switch to jade, run `npm install jade --save-dev`, then set `engine: 'jade'` in [`config/views.js`](http://sailsjs.org/documentation/anatomy/myApp/config/views.js.html).
+For example, to switch to jade, run `npm install pug --save-dev`, then set `engine: 'pug'` in [`config/views.js`](http://sailsjs.org/documentation/anatomy/myApp/config/views.js.html).